WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 The general idea here is this:

-Sensor -> Microcontroller -> Raspberry PI
+Sensor -> Microcontroller -> Raspberry Pi

 Sensors
 -------